Coach vs Mentor

 Leadership improvement techniques over the last few decades have not changed much.
 However, how we work and who we are as individuals has.

-Evidently, the drivers of motivation, performance, behaviour and influence have shifted.
+The drivers of motivation, performance, behaviour and influence have shifted.

 But we seem to be mapping and motivating our team with techniques that date back over 10 or even 20 years.

-Effective leaders have the ability to
+Effective leaders have the ability to:

 • Communicate well